larksuite/botframework-go/README.md

   Description: test_demo      # your app description
   IsISVApp: false             # ISV App flag, false is default
 EventList:
   - EventName: Message           # required
   # - EventName: AppTicket       # use as needed, ISVApp must
   # - EventName: Approval        # use as needed
   # - EventName: LeaveApproval   # use as needed
   # - EventName: WorkApproval    # use as needed
   # - EventName: ShiftApproval   # use as needed
   # - EventName: RemedyApproval  # use as needed
   # - EventName: TripApproval    # use as needed
   # - EventName: AppOpen         # use as needed
   # - EventName: ContactUser     # use as needed
   # - EventName: ContactDept     # use as needed
   # - EventName: ContactScope    # use as needed
   # - EventName: RemoveBot       # use as needed
   # - EventName: AddBot          # use as needed
   # - EventName: P2PChatCreate   # use as needed
+  # - EventName: AppStatusChange # use as needed
 CommandList:
   - Cmd: default # required
     Description: Text that is empty or isnot matched